-The goal of the UPIKE Film & Media Arts Festival is to promote the art of filmmaking on both the UPIKE campus in Pikeville, KY and in the surrounding region.
-In addition to our competitive film screenings, we are also holding a screenplay contest.
+The goal of the UPIKE Film and Media Arts Festival is to promote the art of filmmaking on both the UPIKE campus in Pikeville, KY, and in the surrounding region.
+We accept films from across the country and across the world from filmmakers of all ages.
+We like narrative, documentary, animated, experimental, youth films, features, and shorts.
+In addition to our competitive film screenings, we also hold a screenplay contest.

 We prefer to accept submissions to our festival through this page using the FilmFreeway platform.
 It's very easy to create a FilmFreeway account, upload a digital copy of your film to FilmFreeway and apply to our festival.
 Once you've submitted your film to our festival it's easy to use the site to find and submit to additional festivals so we encourage you to take advantage of those opportunities as well.